 Fast Food Restaurant Waste, Symptom of a Larger Problem in Our Lives

-Within a minute of entering a restaurant, will notice bags full of paper and plastic being forced into overflowing trash cans.
-Literally within minutes.
+Within a minute of entering a restaurant, you will notice bags full of paper and plastic being forced into overflowing trash cans.

 Leaving the fast-food restaurant with the food is no better.
 The food is individually wrapped in paper and cardboard that is expected to be thrown away soon after leaving the restaurant.